3-musketeers/machine-learning-model-creation-pipeline/pipeline/understand-context/rough-draft/understand_problem.md

-# "Understand Problem" Module

-**input**: specific kaggle competition problem/data
+# Understand Problem

-**output**: common sensical/basic understanding of problem, or what you are being asked to predict
+*final goal: get common sensical/basic understanding of problem, or what you are being asked to predict*

+Read the "Description" page of the kaggle competition, and search for the sentence or paragraph that describes what competitors are asked to do.

+Go to the "Data" page of the kaggle competition, read through to find a more detailed description of the problem.